 - Discovery: The process of obtaining all evidence in a criminal case.
 Discovery may also include an independent investigation, accident reconstruction, obtaining witness statements and obtaining independent analysis of breath or blood samples.

 - Pretrial Conference: A pretrial conference is a meeting between the defense attorney and the prosecutor.
+There may be more than one pretrial conference.
+A pretrial conference is used to discuss plea bargaining, trial, discovery and other matters that pertain to the underlying case.
 The majority of cases in Macomb County, 90% or more, are resolved after one or more pretrial conferences.

 - Probable Cause Conference/Preliminary Examination: Probable cause conference and preliminary examination are proceedings that are scheduled for crimes that are classified as felonies.
 Similar to a pretrial conference, a felony can be resolved at the probable cause conference stage of a criminal case.

 - Motions: When a judge is needed to address a matter before trial, a motion is filed to make the request.
 These requests are often necessary when the prosecutor will not dismiss a defective case or certain evidence should be admitted or excluded.

 - Plea Bargain: A plea bargain usually means that the original charge has been amended or reduced to something much more favorable.
 A plea bargain can occur at any stage of a criminal case even during a trial.
 The prosecutor will consult with any victim and arresting law enforcement officer to get approval for certain plea bargains.
 A person charged with a crime is not required to accept a plea bargain.

 - Trial: The prosecutor is required to prove the accused guilty beyond a reasonable doubt (this applies to all crimes and drunk driving).